POST-DevWorkshops-2022/TestDrivenDevelopment/README.md

 Create a simple String calculator with a method: int add(String numbers).

-Think about the design first
+Think about the design first.

-Write down a list of examples and discuss them with the group Start with the simple features first
+Write down a list of examples and discuss them with the group

+Start with the simple features first

 Clone the repository for an initial setup of your environment

 # Feature 1